SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="transformarraycsv"></a>
 # **TransformarrayCsv**
-> Base64NDArrayBody TransformarrayCsv (string deploymentName, string transformName, BatchCSVRecord batchCSVRecord = null)
+> Base64NDArrayBody TransformarrayCsv (string deploymentName, string versionName, string transformName, BatchCSVRecord batchCSVRecord = null)

 Takes a batch input arrays and transforms it